weglide/GliderList/README.md

 ## Contribute

 Contributions of new gliders or corrections of naming conventions are very welcome.
 Just open a pull request and we will review.
+If adding a model in the extended list, leave the ID field empty as it is automatically added.